Travel

 I was in the main economy cabin because of my budget.

 In these large halls, everyone is crammed in together – each with their own wipe-clean mattress (which was reasonably comfy).
-There is minimal privacy, just a small barrier at the side of each bed to separate you from the next one along (and stop you from falling out!).
+There is minimal privacy, just a small barrier at the side of each bed to separate you from the next one (and stop you from falling out!).
 As someone who stands at nearly 6ft, the beds certainly could’ve been longer…

 There was no air conditioning where I slept, but it wasn’t noticeably hot.
 I had the fortune of going in a lower bunk which I usually love.
 But this time, it meant I had to flick away a couple of cockroaches in the night (lovely!)…